Rox-gg/nft.rox-cadence/README.md

 ## Contract Overview

 Each ROX represents a special moment from a streamer's history.

-Roxes are grouped into boxes and each Rox belongs to a specific box.
+Roxes are grouped into Boxes and each Rox belongs to a specific Box.

-In the box there can be many different types and different number of Roxes minted.
+At the top level, you have a Rox Box.
+A Rox Box is a container that holds a set of unique Rox (identified by roxId) and also tracks counts of minted Rox for each type of Rox.
 All the roxes are minted through the box.
-Roxes in the box are grouped by `roxId`.
-Which means that a box can contain many different types of roxes with different number for each rox type.
-The following property tracks how many Roxes are in the box per Rox type.

 ```
 // The number of minted Rox NFTs per specific rox type (roxId)
 pub var mintedNumberPerRox: {String: UInt32}
 ```

-Each Rox NFT is a resource object containing the following fields.
+Each Rox NFT is a resource object containing the following fields:

 ```cadence
 // NFT